romrocha/csirt-workflow/README.md

-# csirt-workflow
+# CSIRT-Workflow
 A POC repo with a few workflows used in some automations with various tools.

-** pay attention to file names to identify which toolings is the correct workflow that you are using, for example: **
+<strong> ** Pay attention to file names to identify which toolings is the correct workflow that you are using, for example: ** </strong>

 tines_workflowexample.json

 shuffler_workflowexample.json
 ...
 ...